Robert Zhou

 Special Counsel

-Emily’s experience includes large scale litigation and class actions, consumer law, Corporations Act matters including director duties, financial services, probate, compulsory acquisition and general contractual disputes across a range of courts and tribunals.
+Emily’s experience includes large scale litigation and class actions, advising and acting for insolvency practitioners, Corporations Act matters including schemes of arrangement, directors duties, consumer law, financial services, probate, property disputes and general contractual disputes across a range of courts and tribunals.
 Emily also advises on corporate governance and risk management matters, particularly for financial services organisations.

-Prior to joining Hamilton Locke, Emily worked as a lawyer in the disputes team at HopgoodGanim Lawyers and Norton Rose Fulbright, and most recently was seconded to the financial services legal team at AMP.
+Prior to joining Hamilton Locke, Emily worked as a lawyer in the disputes team at HopgoodGanim Lawyers and Norton Rose Fulbright including a secondment to the financial services legal team at AMP.

 AREAS OF EXPERTISE

-Commercial Dispute Resolution; Contract Law; Trust Law; Equitable Remedies; Financial Services and Funds Management
+Commercial Dispute Resolution; Insolvency; Contract Law; Trust Law; Equitable Remedies; Financial Services and Funds Management

 QUALIFICATIONS